-Maslow’s Hierarchy Of Needs And Frugality
+Maslow’s Hierarchy of Needs and Frugality

 Maslow’s Hierarchy Of Needs is a theory in psychology conceived by Abraham Maslow in 1943.
 The theory first appeared in his paper A Theory of Human Motivation.
 Maslow’s Hierarchy Of Needs is typically represented as a pyramid consisting of five levels — i.e., physiological, safety, love/belonging, esteem, self-actualization as the one shown below.